LAST UPDATED: 5/1/23 – Zion National Park Guide

-Zion National Park hosts two of the American Southwest’s, if not the continental United State’s, most epic hikes.
+The Park hosts two of the American Southwest’s, if not the continental United States, most epic hikes.
 The Angel’s Landing hike is considered to be one of the most difficult hikes in the US national park system and has some of the park system’s prettiest vistas as well.
 People from all over the world come to Zion to conquer the Angel’s Landing hike and explore the slot canyons of Zion on the Narrows hike.

 The Narrows hike is one of the most unique and gorgeous hikes in the entire park system.
 Hiking up the North Fork of the Virgin River, the Narrows hike takes you in between the narrow slots carved by the river and thru some of the most beautiful scenery in the American Southwest.
 It is truly a one-of-a-kind hike.

 In addition to these infamous hikes, Zion National Park offers a lot for outdoor enthusiasts of all kinds.
-It has some of the best rock-climbing spots in the world, plenty of wildlife viewing opportunities, some absolutely breathtaking vistas, and miles-and-miles of amazing hiking paths.
+It has some of the best rock-climbing spots in the world, plenty of wildlife viewing opportunities, some absolutely breathtaking vistas, and miles of amazing hiking paths.
+In this Zion National Park guide, I am going to show you how to see it all.

 How to Get There

-Zion National Park is located in the far Southwest corner of the state of Utah, near the cities St. George and Cedar City.
-If you are in the Las Vegas area, Zion National Park is only a 2 hour and 45 minute drive North from Las Vegas, which makes it a very attractive side excursion for any Las Vegas vacation.
+Zion National Park is located in the far Southwest corner of the state of Utah, near the cities of St. George and Cedar City.
+If you are in the Las Vegas area, Zion National Park is only a 2 hour and 45-minute drive North of Las Vegas.
+This makes it a very attractive side excursion for any Las Vegas vacation.

-Because of the limited roadways inside Zion National Park, and the large numbers of annual visitors, cars are not generally allowed within the park during the busy months of April thru October.
+Because of the limited roadways inside Zion National Park, and the large numbers of annual visitors, cars are not generally allowed within the park for most of the year.
 Instead, shuttles take you from the visitor center at the South Entrance all the way to the end of the park and back.
 I cover these shuttles in more detail later in this guide.

-One way that you can arrange to bring your car into the park is to either stay at the Zion Lodge, which lies within the park, or make a reservation at the lodge’s restaurant, the Red Rock Grill.
-In either case you will be given a pass at the entrance gate to bring your car into the park.
+One way that you can arrange to bring your car into the park is to either stay at the Zion Lodge, which lies within the park or to make a reservation at the lodge’s restaurant, the Red Rock Grill.
+In either case, you will be given a pass at the entrance gate to bring your car into the park.

 You are going to want to make sure you avoid the big crowds if you are going to do the Angel’s Landing hike as it is much safer when it is less crowded.
 If you are planning on doing the Narrows hike, then you are absolutely going to want to avoid the cold months and the rainy months as the water can be pretty cold and flash floods can be dangerous.